 You can sometimes find copies of books like 'The Lusty Argonian Maid' under NPC's beds or in bedroom-chests when snooping around houses in The Elder Scrolls IV: Oblivion.

 In Mass Effect 2, Joker has a rather large porn stash that EDI sometimes comments on.
 In between the second and third game, it seems Cerberus's cyberwarfare division decided to attempt a remote take-over of Normandy.
-EDI, being unshackled and in full control of the Normandy's systems, naturally repulsed the attempt and retaliated by bombarding the Cerbies with spam data comprised of the seven zettabytes worth of Joker's porn; She weaponized the porn.
+EDI, being unshackled and in full control of the Normandy's systems, naturally repulsed the attempt and retaliated by bombarding the Cerbies with spam data comprised of the seven zettabytes worth of Joker's porn.
+She weaponized the porn stash.
 She was joking about it all being Joker's though.

 A sidequest in Borderlands 2 has you recovering arms dealer Marcus' most valued treasure: dirty pics of his ex-wife Moxxi.
 After you get the pics however, Moxxi pipes up and wants you to get the pics back for her so that she can post them online.